AnonymousPlanet/thgtoa/guide.md

 -   This means that your current Windows 10 will become the hidden Windows 10 and that you will need to reinstall a fresh decoy Windows 10 OS.

-**Mandatory if you have an SSD drive and you still want to do this against the recommendation: Disable SSD Trim in Windows**[^146] **(again this is NOT recommended at all as** **disabling Trim in itself is highly suspicious**).**Also** **as mentioned earlier, disabling Trim will reduce the lifetime of your SSD drive and will significantly impact its performance over time (your laptop will become slower and slower over several months of use until it becomes almost unusable, you will then have to clean the drive and re-install everything).
-But you have to do it to prevent data leaks**[^147] **that could allow forensics to defeat your plausible deniability**[^148][^149]**.
+**Mandatory if you have an SSD drive and you still want to do this against the recommendation: Disable SSD Trim in Windows**[^142] **(again this is NOT recommended at all as** **disabling Trim in itself is highly suspicious**).**Also** **as mentioned earlier, disabling Trim will reduce the lifetime of your SSD drive and will significantly impact its performance over time (your laptop will become slower and slower over several months of use until it becomes almost unusable, you will then have to clean the drive and re-install everything).
+But you have to do it to prevent data leaks**[^143] **that could allow forensics to defeat your plausible deniability**[^144][^145]**.
 The only way around this at the moment is to have a laptop with a classic HDD drive instead.**

 ##### Step 1: Create a Windows 10 install USB key

-See "Appendix C: (Windows Installation Media Creation):" and go with the USB key route.
+See "Appendix C: (Windows Installation Media Creation)" and go with the USB key route.

 ##### Step 2: Boot the USB key and start the Windows 10 install process (Hidden OS)